longamu/vise/INSTALL-Windows.md

  computer.

  The VISE application requires access to your local disk to store application data and load the training images.
-Open docker settings and in "Shared Drives" menu, select "C" (or any other drive) as shown below:
+Start docker, open docker settings and in "Shared Drives" menu, select "C" (or any other drive) as shown below:

  <img src="docs/help/kitematic/windows/Docker_settings_shared_drive.png" width="300"/>